Chilliwack Lake Provincial Park

 Hollyburn Ridge

-A network of trails weave around an ancient forest at the foothills of North Vancouver’s mountains in an area known as Hollyburn Ridge.
-Though the Ridge’s largest cedars were logged in the 1920s, several pockets of old-growth remain, including two of the largest Douglas firs in Lower Mainland, the Hollyburn Fir (picture three) and the Candelabra Fir (picture four).
+A network of trails weaves around an ancient forest at the foothills of North Vancouver’s mountains in an area known as Hollyburn Ridge.
+Though the Ridge’s largest cedars were logged in the 1920s, several pockets of old-growth remain, including two of the largest Douglas firs in Lower Mainland, the Hollyburn Fir and the Candelabra Fir.

-The Brother’s Creek Loop Trail is perhaps the best trail to use to experience this forests’ majestic cedars (pictures one and two), while the Crossover Trail provides access between the aforementioned giant firs.
-When wet, this area often collects significant mist, giving it a overwhelmingly otherworldly feel.
+The Brother’s Creek Loop Trail is perhaps the best trail to use to experience this forest’s majestic cedars (pictures one and two), while the Crossover Trail provides access between the aforementioned giant firs.
+When wet, this area often collects significant mist, giving it an overwhelmingly otherworldly feel.

 Candelabra Fir